-APhA supports access by health care professionals and the public to all clinical trial data derived from scientifically valid studies.
+APhA supports access by healthcare professionals and the public to all clinical trial data derived from scientifically valid studies.
 APhA supports the establishment of a single, independent, publicly accessible clinical trials database that includes but is not limited to the following components:

-- (a) All studies, pre- and post- drug approval, throughout the research period (whether completed, in-progress or discontinued). - (b) Clear statements of the size, demographics, limitations, and citations, if published, of each study listed. - (c) An interpretative statement by an independent review body regarding the purpose of the study, methodology, and outcomes to assist the public in understanding the posted information in a timely manner. - (d) Warnings to the public regarding inappropriate or incomplete use of the data in making clinical decisions in absence of an interpretive statement.
+- (a) includes all studies, pre and post drug approval, throughout the research period (whether completed, in-progress or discontinued) - (b) clearly states the size, demographics, limitations and citations, if published, of each study listed

-(e) Clear identification of the sponsor and any supporting company, organization, or partnered institution of each clinical trial listed (this includes clinical research Organizations, academic research organizations, site management organizations, or any other group that is responsible other than the investigator's research site).
+- (c) includes an interpretative statement by an independent review body regarding the purpose of the study, methodology and outcomes to assist the public in understanding the posted information in a timely manner - (d) includes warnings to the public regarding inappropriate or incomplete use of the data in making clinical decisions in absence of an interpretive statement - (e) the sponsor and any supporting company, organization, or partnered institution of each clinical trial listed shall be clearly identified.
+(This includes Clinical Research Organizations, Academic Research Organizations, Site Management Organizations or any other group that is responsible other than the investigator's research site.)